 History of the Campaign

-The Montana Noxious Weed Education Campaign Executive Committee has representatives from partner agencies and organizations who serve as the voice for weed awareness efforts throughout Montana.
+The Montana Noxious Weed Education Campaign Steering Committee has representatives from partner agencies and organizations who serve as the voice for weed awareness efforts throughout Montana.
 The executive committee usually meets once a month to discuss the direction of the campaign and educational materials they would like to see the campaign coordinator produce.
 The MNWEC Executive Committee operates under a memorandum of understanding or MOU that outlines the duties, mission, and organization of the executive committee.

 Carol Bell Randall